About The Kohelet Prize

 The Kohelet Prize for Learning Environment

 Awarded for the creation of an innovative physical learning environment that promotes academic, social, emotional or spiritual growth.
 To qualify, the learning environment must be in use, by students, for a minimum of six months.
-For 2016-2017 only – learning environment must be in use, by students, for a minimum of two months.

 The Kohelet Prize for Differentiated Instruction